hphelion/documentation/commercial/GA1/commercial.install-GA-JSON.md

 **HDN**

-The following values appear under `codn` and configure access to the Helion Download Network (Sherpa).
+The following values appear under `codn` and configure access to the Helion Download Network (Sherpa) service.

 `undercloud_http_proxy` and `undercloud_https_proxy` - Use these variables to set the IP address for the HDN service to download images for patches or other software packages available for purchase and download into the undercloud.